eyalk11/compare-my-stocks/README.md

 Visualize the performance of stocks in your portfolio or that  you are interested in.
 There is maximal control over charts, and a variaty of comparision options.

+This app is basically BYOK.
+Currently, it uses solely Interactive Brokers for market data.

+So unfortunately, **the app is much less usable for users who don't have Interactive Brokers account** (they can still see the sample data and check it).
+Though, I might add BYOK source in the future.

 You can divide the stocks into sectors, and compare the performance of different sector!

 For instance: